Tuareg people: Clans

 Clans have been a historic part of the Tuaregs.
 The 7th century invasion of North Africa from the Middle East triggered an extensive migration of Tuaregs such as the Lemta and the Zarawa, along with other fellow pastoral Berbers.
-Further invasions of Banu Hilal and Banu Sulaym Arab tribes into Tuareg regions in the 11th century moved the Tuareg southward into seven clans, which the oral tradition of Tuaregs claims to be descendants of the same mother.
+Further invasions of Banu Hilal and Banu Sulaym Arab tribes into Tuareg regions in the 11th century moved the Tuareg south into seven clans, which the oral tradition of Tuaregs claims are descendants of the same mother.

 Each Tuareg clan (tawshet) is made up of family groups constituting a tribe, each led by its chief, the amghar.
 A series of tawsheten (plural of tawshet) may bond together under an Amenokal, forming a Kel clan confederation.
 Tuareg self-identification is related only to their specific Kel, which means "those of".
 For example, Kel Dinnig (those of the east), Kel Ataram (those of the west).

-The position of amghar is hereditary through a matrilineal principle, it is usual for the son of a sister of the incumbent chieftain to succeed to his position.
-The amenokal is elected in a ritual which differs between groups, the individual amghar who lead the clans making up the confederation usually have the deciding voice.
+The position of amghar is hereditary through a matrilineal principle; it is usual for the son of a sister of the incumbent chieftain to succeed to his position.
+The amenokal is elected in a ritual which differs between groups.
+The individual amghar who lead the clans making up the confederation usually have the deciding voice.
 The matrilineal inheritance and mythology among Tuareg clans, states Susan Rasmussen, is a cultural vestige from the pre-Islamic era of the Tuareg society.

 According to Rasmussen, Tuareg society exhibits a blend of pre-Islamic and Islamic practices.
-As such, patrilineal Muslim values are believed to have been superimposed upon the Tuareg's traditional matrilineal society.
-Other, apparently newer customs include the practice of close-cousin endogamous marriages and polygyny in conformity with Islamic tenets.
-Polygyny, which has been witnessed among Tuareg chiefs and Islamic scholars, is in turn thought to be contrary to the pre-Islamic monogamous tradition of the nomadic Tuareg.
+Patrilineal Muslim values are believed to have been superimposed upon the Tuareg's traditional matrilineal society.
+Other apparently newer customs include close-cousin endogamous marriages and polygyny in conformity with Islamic tenets.
+Polygyny, which has been witnessed among Tuareg chiefs and Islamic scholars, is in turn thought to have been contrary to the pre-Islamic monogamous tradition of the nomadic Tuareg.